-This process commences by the directors of the company requiring liquidation.
+The directors of the company require liquidation.
 They have a meeting of shareholders and confirm the company is insolvent and has no plan to move forward.
 The company then ceases to trade under the instructions of the directors.

-The shareholders agree to appoint a licensed insolvency practitioner to arrange a meeting of creditors giving fourteen days notice minimum.
+Shareholders agree to appoint a licensed insolvency practitioner to arrange a meeting of creditors, giving fourteen days notice minimum.
 This then allows formal insolvency procedures to commence.
-The company then needs to arrange to stop trade of any kind.
+The company then needs to arrange to stop the trade of any sort.

 Recent changes allow virtual meetings.
 A formal actual group meeting should go ahead if:

-- Creditors require ten per cent in value of the companies creditors, to vote for one;
+- Creditors require ten per cent of the company’s creditors to vote for one;

 - Ten creditors individual vote for one;

 - The creditors require ten per cent of the number of creditors.
-If any of the above apply, then before the pandemic, a meeting is possible for creditors to attend.
+If any of the above apply, creditors can attend a meeting before the pandemic.
 During the current pandemic, no physical meetings allowed.

 Do I Need To Attend Any Meetings?

-Then follows, an extraordinary general meeting of the shareholders so members may pass resolutions, and therefore place the company into liquidation.
+Then follows an extraordinary general meeting of the shareholders, so members can pass resolutions and place the company into liquidation.
 Also, at the meeting, they vote to nominate a liquidator.

 As of April 6th 2017, it is no longer an automatic requirement of the Insolvency Act 1986 (as amended) to hold a physical meeting of creditors.
-Depending upon the circumstances of the Liquidation, the member’s appointed Liquidator, may be ratified as the creditors’ Liquidator by Deemed Consent order or by holding a virtual meeting.
+Depending upon the Liquidation circumstances, the member’s appointed Liquidator may be ratified as the creditors’ Liquidator by Deemed Consent order or holding a virtual meeting.

-Once the company is “in liquidation” the directors have to fill out a detailed questionnaire for the liquidator.
+Once the company is “in liquidation”, the directors must fill out a detailed questionnaire for the liquidator.
 They MUST provide all the company’s books and records to the liquidator.
 After this, there are a creditors’ meeting which a director must attend.
 After that, little else is required.
 You must comply with the liquidator’s request for information; it is a criminal offence not to do so.

-Although it is the shareholders who place the company into liquidation, the appointment of the liquidator is subject to the ratification / of creditors.
-This can be achieved either through the Deemed Consent provisions or via a statutory Decision Procedure.
+Although shareholders liquidate the company, the liquidator is ratified by creditors.
+This can be achieved either through the Deemed Consent provisions or through a statutory Decision Procedure.
 Deemed Consent Following the implementation of the Insolvency Rules 2016, the creditors’ confirmation of a liquidator’s appointment can be obtained via the Deemed Consent procedure.
-In these circumstances creditors will be furnished with notice of Deemed Consent at least 3 business days prior to the Decision Date and at least 1 business day before the Decision Date will receive a report which includes the following information:
+In these circumstances, creditors will be furnished with notice of Deemed Consent at least 3 business days before the Decision Date, and at least 1 business day before the Decision Date will receive a report which includes the following information:

 Will The CVL Be Advertised?